 What to disclose.
 It benefits obligors to release information that can be useful to the widest audience of investors.
-At a minimum, this means releasing all relevant documents for a particular transaction.
+At a minimum, this means releasing all applicable documents for a particular transaction.
 To determine relevance, we start with the guiding document of most bank loan transactions-the purchase agreement between the lender and the obligor (if a bond) or the loan/financing agreement (if a loan).
-Pertinent documents would also include those referenced in the guiding document, which are necessary to understand and evaluate the terms and conditions of the bank loan.
+Pertinent documents would also include any documents referenced in the guiding document, which will give investors access to any other documents cited in the terms of the lender's purchase/loan agreement.

 Transaction documents are sometimes redacted to avoid disclosing any business terms of a transaction that are confidential or that contain competitive information.
+If documents are redacted, it is important for obligors to consider whether any redacted information is necessary to evaluate the risks outlined in the section on Bank Loan Analysis above.
+Since these are negotiated transactions, there may be a natural inclination to withhold certain information.
+Obligors should be mindful of how the withheld information affects the investor's ability to assess risk.

-Information that is redacted should not limit an investor's ability to evaluate the risks outlined in the section on Bank Loan Analysis above.
-To further promote transparency, obligors could go beyond the minimum of releasing documentation by preparing a summary of the features relating to the bank loan.
-A summary, if prepared, should address items relating to the risks outlined above.
+To further promote transparency, obligors should go beyond the minimum of releasing documentation by preparing a summary of the features relating to the bank loan.
+The summary should address items relating to the risks outlined above.
 By releasing such a summary, an obligor not only provides investors with important information about the bank loan issuance but also demonstrates an understanding of the key features of the financing, which reflects favorably on management.
 Items to be included in the summary could be those outlined in this RBP.